Three Steps to Take When Facing Flood Hazards In Your Area

 • Evacuate the hazardous area immediately, if instructed to do so

-If individuals are at work, traveling in an airport, or in school when a flood warning is issued, organizations can utilize solutions like digital signage override on cable TV systems in lobbies and hallways to alert everyone of flooding danger and important steps to take.
-High Power Speaker Arrays alert those working outside to quickly find shelter or evacuate.
+If individuals are at work or traveling when a flood warning is issued, organizations can utilize audible-visual solutions like overhead PAs, sirens, and digital signage override on cable TV systems in lobbies and hallways to alert everyone of flood danger and important steps to take.
+IP Speakers and High Power Speaker Arrays alert those working outside to quickly find shelter, evacuate, and find alternate routes in flood-prone areas.

 After a Flood